malfecient/DnDApplication/README.md

 # DnDApplication
 A fully interactive character sheet application for Dungeons and Dragons 5th Edition.
 Features included we will be all base classes implemented, and their features as they progress in levels
--ability scores and modifers
++ability scores and modifers
--saving throws
++saving throws
--skills
++skills
--attacks and spellcasting
++attacks and spellcasting
--langugages and proficiencies
++langugages and proficiencies
--features and traits
++features and traits
--proficiency
++proficiency
--character name/background info
++character name/background info
--AC/HP/Speed block
++AC/HP/Speed block
--equipment
++equipment

 ##FUTURE WORK
 ###SpellBook application
--stand alone or incorporated
++stand alone or incorporated

 ###Character Creation
--build races, backgrounds, lifestyle, etc.
++build races, backgrounds, lifestyle, etc.